-Before we show you how to use numbers to connect to your break-even, the following are a a few good to know things.
+Therefore before we show you how to use numbers to connect to your break-even, the following are a a few good to know things.

-A good approximation, a rough and ready method is to use gross profit as contribution.
+That is to say a good approximation, a rough and ready method is to use gross profit as contribution.

 Let me tell you how this works with an example.

-The Acme company has got together the following numbers for its business.
+Acme company has got together the following numbers for its business.